probablyup/addon-jsx/README.md

 ## Function Props

-If you provide a funtion to one of your props `storybook-addon-jsx` will display that functions `toString` result.
+If you provide a funtion to one of your props `@styled/storybook-addon-jsx` will display that functions `toString` result.
 This is usaully very ugly.
 To override this include the following util function that will print an easiy to read string.